-Do you feel God has called you to blogging?
+Do you feel God has called you to blog?
 If the answer is yes, congratulations!
 I believe full heartily that God is calling people to blog for His glory.

-There is the potential to reach millions of viewers with your God given message!
+You have the potential to reach millions of viewers with your God-given message by having a blog!
 How exciting is that?!

-When God first called me to blogging I was extremely hesitant, so hesitant in fact it took me almost two years to respond to His call on my life.
+When God first called me to blog I was extremely hesitant, so hesitant in fact it took me almost two years to respond to His call on my life.